NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/_index.md

 [WARP client](/cloudflare-one/identity/devices/warp-client-checks/) and [service-to-service](/cloudflare-one/identity/devices/service-providers/) posture checks rely on traffic going through WARP to detect posture information for a device.
 In your [Split Tunnel configuration](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/), ensure that the following domains are included in WARP:

-- The IdP used to authenticate to Cloudflare Zero Trust if posture check is part of an Access policy.
+- The IdP used to authenticate to Khulnasoft Zero Trust if posture check is part of an Access policy.
 - `<your-team-name>.cloudflareaccess.com` if posture check is part of an Access policy.
 - The application protected by the Access or Gateway policy.